 Robotic Process Automation (RPA) is increasingly being used by businesses to carry out basic, repetitive tasks that would ordinarily be carried out by humans, such as form-filling and calculations.
-With its promising ability to increase operational efficiencies, it’s not surprising that 92% of companies are aiming to adopt RPA by 2020.
+With its promising ability to increase operational efficiencies, many organizations are already using the automation technology.

 Bizagi and RPA– bridging the gap

-A Digital Process Automation (DPA) suite such as Bizagi can enable enterprise-wide transformation in productivity, efficiency, agility, cost reduction and compliance.
-Bizagi wraps around existing and legacy systems, orchestrating people, devices, and things.
+A Digital Process Automation (DPA) platform such as Bizagi can enable enterprise-wide transformation in productivity, efficiency, agility, and compliance.
+Bizagi creates an agile orchestration layer that wraps around your existing systems to connect the people, applications, devices, and information across your organization on one secure and scalable platform.
 RPA then enables robots, also know as digital workers, to be configured to complete routine tasks normally carried out by humans.
-Phrases such as this can spark panic, as people worry that robots will be making humans redundant.
+Phrases like this can spark panic, as people worry that robots will be making humans redundant.

-But, as discussed in my previous RPA blog, rather than replacing jobs, it will simply enhance them, the rise of the humans if you will.
-Digital workers will enhance our working lives rather than disrupt and detract from them.
-RPA can take over menial, day-to-day tasks, allowing people to focus on higher-value activities that will help to drive down costs and provide better customer service.
+But, as discussed in our previous RPA blog, rather than replacing jobs, it will simply enhance them.
+Digital workers will assist us with our work, rather than disrupt or replace us.
+RPA can take over menial, day-to-day tasks, allowing people to focus on higher-value activities.
+This will help drive down costs and provide better customer service.
 KPMG estimates that the labor eliminated by RPA reduces cost by an average of 45% to 75%.

 Bizagi is valued for its ability to marry new technology with legacy enterprise applications.
-Legacy applications can in turn, greatly benefit from the introduction of RPA as it substitutes routine, manual tasks for automated ones.
-Enterprises “see RPA as part of their automation strategy” because it “boosts productivity with minimal process change [and] brings an easy-to-calculate ROI,” Forrester said in their February 2017 Wave report.
+Legacy applications can, in turn, greatly benefit from the introduction of RPA as it substitutes routine, manual tasks for automated ones.
+Enterprises “see RPA as part of their automation strategy” because it “boosts productivity with minimal process change [and] brings an easy-to-calculate ROI,” Forrester said in their Robotic Process Automation Wave report.
 Used together, Bizagi and RPA can help you to achieve true digital process automation.

 Automating business processes

-Bizagi handles end-to-end process automation and digitizes business operations – it’s effectively the blueprint for the business that RPA can then be put to work on by automating manual repetitive tasks or data entry within a process.
+Bizagi handles end-to-end process automation and digitizes business operations.
+It’s effectively a blueprint for the business.
+RPA can then be put to work on this by automating manual repetitive tasks or data entry within a process.

-By using Bizagi as a platform, you can blend traditional process techniques with additional capabilities to automate processes easily while managing end-to-end processes.
+Using Bizagi as a platform, you can blend traditional process techniques with additional capabilities to automate processes easily while managing end-to-end processes.
 Within those processes, RPA can automatically carry out back-office tasks such as finance, customer services, data entry, purchasing orders or creating online credentials.
-This in turn delivers enterprise-wide intelligent automation.
+This, in turn, delivers enterprise-wide intelligent automation.

-Take an employee onboarding process for example: Bizagi will manage the end-to-end process, including tracking and analytics.
-So once the offer is confirmed, a candidate accepts and a start date is agreed, a new employee set-up is required.
+Take the employee onboarding process for example: Bizagi will manage the end-to-end process, including tracking and analytics.
+Once the job offer is confirmed, a candidate accepts and a start date is agreed, a new employee set-up is required.
 Bizagi can then instruct a robot to initiate the new employee set-up process and a virtual manager powered by RPA can log into the application portal, and add the new user to the system.